tbrown14611/Project_2/README.md

 Analyze selected Country Exchange Rates and the relationship to their Gross Domestic Product (GNP).

+Project Milestones:
+Project ideation – Complete 5/27
+Data fetching – Complete 5/27
+Data exploration – Complete 5/30
+Data transformation – Complete 6/3
+Data analysis – Complete 6/6
+Testing – Complete 6/10
+Creating documentation – Complete 6/10
+Creating the presentation – Complete 6/10

+GitHub repository is free of unnecessary files and folders and has an appropriate .gitignore in use.

 ## Questions, Analysis and Summary
 ### Goal

+Goals:
-Goal:  Analyze Exchange Rates for 10 countries and assess correlation to Gross Domestic Product.
+    o Analyze Exchange Rates for 10 countries and access correlation to GDP Growth. o Analyze all 11,762 Exchange Rates for all countries and access correlation to GDP Growth. o The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.

-Are the exchange rates for a Country a good predictor of annual GNP for that country?
+Are the exchange rates for a Country a good predictor of annual GDP Growth for that Country?
-How closely correlated are exchange rates and GNP for a country?
+How closely correlated are exchange rates and GDP Growth for a country?

 ###	Question 1:  Are the exchange rates for a Country a good predictor of annual GNP for that country?